elehobica/pico_tinygo_vs1053/Readme.md

 Then, go back to Windows environment and put "pico_tinygo_vs1053.uf2" on RPI-RP2 drive

 ## Playback function
-* put "track001.mp3: abd "track002.mp3" on root directory of SD card
+* put "track001.mp3" and "track002.mp3" on root directory of SD card
 * no operability while playing "track001.mp3" because of blocking playback
 * while playing "track002.mp3", following commands through Serial are available